 Change on the horizon in Arkansas

-Despite a valiant effort last election to bring more sanity to Arkansas’ law on marijuana, Arkansas lawmakers continue to ignore the clear trend of history.
+Despite a valiant effort last election to bring more sanity to Arkansas’ marijuana laws, Arkansas has not yet caught up with the clear trend of history.
 According to a recent poll, 77% of Americans believe medical marijuana should be available as an option for seriously ill patients.
-After proponents obtained over 100,000 signatures to put a medical marijuana measure on the ballot, nearly 49% of the voters in Arkansas voted in favor of Issue 5.
-Unfortunately, the vote was not enough to pass this compassionate initiative.
+Unfortunately, Arkansas’ compassionate medical marijuana initiative — Issue 5 — fell just short of passage, getting nearly 49% of the vote in November 2012.

 Marijuana Laws in Arkansas